bbauska/W3Cx-3of5/README.md

 </video>
 ```

-Note the use of some new attributes in the <track> element:
+Note the use of some new attributes in the &lt;track&gt; element:
 <ul>
 <li>label: the label value will be displayed in the GUI control that is included in the default HTML5 video player,</li>
 <li>srclang:  gives the language for the text track data.
 The value must be a valid <a href="https://tools.ietf.org/html/bcp47">BCP 47 language tag</a>.
 This attribute must be present if <a href="https://www.w3.org/TR/html5/embedded-content-0.html#attr-track-kind">the element's kind attribute</a> is in the <a href="https://www.w3.org/TR/html5/embedded-content-0.html#attr-track-kind-subtitles">subtitles state</a>.</li>